KarinKazarian/LifeLine/index.md

             </div>
           </div>
         </div>
-        <div>Acts as a highly customizable agenda that suggests activities during free time slots based on the user's
+        <p>Acts as a highly customizable agenda that suggests activities during free time slots based on the user's
           profile.
-Users can spend coins they've earned by using the Deep Focus feature to buy time where they can do what they please and won't be recommended anything by the app</div>
+Users can spend coins they've earned by using the Deep Focus feature to buy time where they can do what they please and won't be recommended anything by the app</p>
       </div>
       <div class="prototypes1">
         <a data-toggle="modal" data-target="#Prototype11"><img src="img/Prototypes/Prototypes-11.png"></a>